obromios/KenKen/README.txt

-This is a repository for the KenKen project, or the early stages of it.
+This is a repository of matlab functions to explore open source approached to solving KenKen puzzles.

 At this point in time the program does an exhaustive search to find a solution to the KenKen puzzle.
-This works for puzzles up to 4 and maybe 5 dimensions but breaks down after that  Further developments could be to add heuristics to prune search or to add a user interface.
+This works relatively quickly for puzzles up to 4x4 starts to take too long for puzzles large than this.

+Further work could be to add heuristics to prune search, add a user interface, or convert from Matlab to another language.
-For the user interface, one challenge is to work out if squares are contiguous.

-An algorithm I have been considering is to set up an object

-Class block
-   i % column index
-   j % row end
-   % other attributes such as setting the borders to be on or off. end

-Clearly you can tell if one block is adjacent to another by working out if it is plus or minus i or j and has the same j or i.

-To find out if a candidate set of blocks is contiguous you could do as follows

-U = all candidate blocks
-C = c1 1st block
-S = U - c_1

-While C ^= U

-contigyous = true
-If ci is adjacent to any of C
-     S = S - c_i
-     C = C + C_i
-     k=1
-else
-     if k == length (U)
-          congigous = false
-          break
-     end
-     k = k + 1
-     rotate S
-end

-C. R. Drane
-12/3/2012
+All functions are provided under MIT licence, except for the ones written by Bruon Luong, which are provided under BSD licence.

+Feel free to contribute or use this repository.

+Chris